-Elizabeth Searle is the author of four books of fiction, including Girl Held in Home (2011), and the librettist of Tonya & Nancy: the Rock Opera, a show that has drawn national media attention.
+Elizabeth Searle is the author of four books of fiction, most recently Girl Held in Home), and the playwright and creator of Tonya & Nancy: the Rock Opera, a show that has drawn national media attention and is being produced at the New York Musical Festival in NYC in 2015.
+She has a new novel forthcoming in 2016.
 Her previous books are: Celebrities in Disgrace, a novella that was a finalist for the Paterson Fiction Prize and was produced as a short film in 2010; A Four-Sided Bed, a novel nominated for an American Library Association Book Award and in development as a feature film, and My Body to You, a story collection that won the Iowa Short Fiction Prize.
 A Four-Sided Bed was re-released in 2012 in new paperback and eBook versions by PFP Press.
 My Body to You was also re-released in a new paperback in 2012.
 Elizabeth's theater works-- including an opera and rock opera about Tonya Harding and Nancy Kerrigan-- have been featured in stories on Good Morning America, CBS, CNN, NPR, the AP and more.
-Her show Tonya & Nancy: the Rock Opera has been produced on both coasts, including in Boston in 2011.
+Her show Tonya & Nancy: the Rock Opera has been produced on both coasts, including in Boston in 2011 and in Hollywood in 2014.
 The rock opera was performed as a Showcase in NYC in 2013, directed by Kenny Howard, co-founder of Broadway Consortium.
-Future productions are in the works.
 Elizabeth's feature screenplay for A Four-SIded Bed has won prizes at Woods Hole International Film Festival (2013) and at American International Film Festival.
 The film of Celebrities in Disgrace, with script by Elizabeth, has screened at Woods Hole and other film festivals around the country.
-Elizabeth has written the libretto for a new opera, Seven Rabbits on a Pole, performed in excerpt at Longy School of Music/Bard College in 2011.
-Elizabeth's new One Act play, Stolen Girl Song, premiered at the Northern Writes New Play Festival in Maine in spring, 2013 and will be performed in Dec. of 2013 at Poet's Theater in MA.
+Elizabeth has written the libretto for a new opera, Seven Rabbits on a Pole, performed in excerpt at Longy School of Music/Bard College in 2011 and in excerpt at a concert in 2015.
+Elizabeth's new One Act play, Stolen Girl Song, premiered at the Northern Writes New Play Festival in Maine in spring, 2013 and was performed in Dec. of 2013 at Poet's Theater in MA.
 Elizabeth was a 2010 winner of Literary Death Match, an international competitive reading series.
 Elizabeth has published over 30 stories in magazines such as Redbook, Ploughshares, AGNI, New England Review, Massachusetts Review and Kenyon Review and in anthologies such as Don't You Forget About Me (Simon & Schuster, 2007).
-She is featured in Illuminating Fiction: Today's Best Writers of Fiction and online in the Molossus World Literature Prose Portfolio series (2013), as well as in two new anthologies: No Near Exit and Men Undressed: Women Writers on Male Sexual Experience.
-She has an essay in the anthology Knitting Yarns, to be published by W W Norton in fall, 2013.
+She is featured in Illuminating Fiction: Today's Best Writers of Fiction and online in the Molossus World Literature Prose Portfolio series (2013), No Near Exit and Men Undressed: Women Writers on Male Sexual Experience.
+She had an essay in the anthology Knitting Yarns, to be published by W W Norton in fall, 2013 and she has work in three new anthologies coming out in 2015, including one from Algonquin Books.
 Elizabeth has taught writing at Emerson College, Brown University, Bennington MFA, and UMass Boston, where she was the Visiting Writer 2007/2008.
+She has appeared at Writers' Conferences such as AWP (2015) and The Muse and The Marketplace in Boston (2012 and 2015).
 Elizabeth has been a faculty member at Stonecoast MFA for over ten years, since the program's first residency.
 She also served for over ten years on the executive board of PEN/New England, where she was Vice Chair, working on children's literacy events.
 Elizabeth lives with her husband and son in Arlington, MA.

 Celebrities in Disgrace (a novella and stories) (Graywolf Press, Summer, 2001)